 - 1 cup coconut cream milk

 - 2 tsp vanilla or rum flavoring

 - Step 1 Apples:

 - Step 2 Place rings of apples in a lightly greased baking dish about 9×9 or 8×13.

 - Step 3 Sprinkle nuts, cinnamon, nutmeg, sugar over the top.

 - Step 4 Drizzle with butter and vanilla.
 Set aside while you make the cake.

 - Step 5 Yellow Cake:

 - Step 7 In a small bowl, whisk together the flour (and xanthan gum if missing from flour mixture), baking soda, and salt.
 Set aside.

-- Step 8 In a medium bowl using a mixer or by hand, combine the sugar, eggs, vanilla, and coconut cream milk.
+- Step 8 In a medium bowl using a mixer or by hand, combine the sugar, eggs, vanilla, cooled melted butter, and coconut cream milk.
 Beat until smooth.